 Compared to the somewhat sterile Tour de France of recent years where the GC was controlled with an iron fist, the Giro is again developing into a colorful event with the GC always an interesting scrap until the final day.
 Basso leads now but don't count out the others yet.

 Normally we watch the race on TV or streaming video channels with well informed English language commentary.
 Attacks and other incidents are relayed in measured tones and cool professionalism.
 Even if you do not speak Italian check out RAI TV's live streaming video coverage.
 In true Italian style the commentary is highly animated and real entertainment of itself.
 When Cunego made his bid for glory today the commentators exploded in sheer excitement.
 In fact every aggressive move is honored in such entertaining fashion.
 This is “dolce vita” Giro style.
 “Wish you were here.”

-Tomorrow: stage 9 continues its journey along the Tuscan Riviera as it heads to the coastal resort of Lido Di Camaiore having covered 177kms from the start in Reggio nell'Emilia.
+Tomorrow: the Giro continues its southern journey along the Adriatic coast as it heads to the coastal resort of Termoli having covered 147kms from the start in Francavilla al Mare.
 After traveling in the ‘gruppeto' for the past couple of days Robbie McEwen should be heading the final charge in to town.
 Check back for our report.